alinabylkova/project-stay-focused/README.md

-# Stay focused - Graduation project at HackTechGo coding bootcamp
+# Stay focused

-Team project "Stay focused" by 2019 fall alumini - Alina, Kadar and Shruti
+Graduation project at HackTechGo coding bootcamp fall 2019

-### About
+## About

 Stay focused is a task manager application which allows users to track and manage their tasks, ideas and projects by creating different to-do lists and to-do groups.